AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 > **Important caveat:** With only **67 overlapping pixels**, the statistical power is limited. **Systematic effects (Galactic dust, imaging systematics) have not been controlled.** This is a preliminary motivation for DESI DR2 analysis with imaging weights, **not a confirmed detection.**

-Note on datasets: This result uses DESI DR1 and is presented as a preliminary cross-check.
-It is superseded in statistical power by the DR2 BAO analysis (Section 4.2) and does not affect the null result.

 ---

 ## 6. Test 3: Redshift Lag Correlations in BAO Residuals (The Critical Test)